Citigroup slashes price target on Transocean Ltd [RIG] – find out why.

 Click here for full details and to join for free

-Transocean Ltd stock has also gained 0.86% of its value over the past 7 days.
-However, RIG stock has inclined by 17.12% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 27.29% and gained 80.04% year-on date.
+Over the last 12 months, RIG stock rose by 154.67%.
+The one-year Transocean Ltd stock forecast points to a potential upside of 14.64.
+The average equity rating for RIG stock is currently 2.24, trading closer to a bullish pattern in the stock market.

-The market cap for RIG stock reached $6.29 billion, with 721.89 million shares outstanding and 671.62 million shares in the current float.
-Compared to the average trading volume of 15.23M shares, RIG reached a trading volume of 12813311 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $5.98 billion, with 721.89 million shares outstanding and 685.54 million shares in the current float.
+Compared to the average trading volume of 14.89M shares, RIG stock reached a trading volume of 11707783 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Transocean Ltd [RIG]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RIG shares is $8.95 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RIG stock is a recommendation set at 2.24.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.